-My soul doth magnify the Lord and my spirit hath rejoiced in God my Saviour for He hath regarded the lowliness of His handmaiden For behold from henceforth all generations shall call me blessed
+My soul doth magnify the Lord: and my spirit hath rejoiced in God my Saviour.
+For he hath regarded: the lowliness of his handmaiden.
+For behold, from henceforth: all generations shall call me blessèd.

-For He that is mighty hath magnified me and holy is His name and His mercy is on them that fear Him throughout all generations He hath shewed strength with His arm He hath scattered the proud in the imagination of their hearts
+For he that is mighty hath magnified me: and holy is his Name.

+And his mercy is on them that fear him: throughout all generations.

+He hath shewed strength with his arm: he hath scattered the proud in the imagination of their hearts.

-He hath put down the mighty from their seat and hath exalted the humble and meek He hath filled the hungry with good things and the rich He hath sent empty away He remembering his mercy hath holpen his servant Israel
+He hath put down the mighty from their seat: and hath exalted the humble and meek.

+He hath filled the hungry with good things: and the rich he hath sent empty away.